arr-ai/arrai/docs/tutorial/shell.md

 0.018518518518518517
 ```

-You may have noticed above that arr.ai has something looking like an assignment
+You may have noticed above that arr.ai has something that looks like an assignment
 statement: `let NAME = EXPR;`.
 You may then be wondering why we even need
 `/set`.